Music

 Today, the broken writers have been nursed back to health, and Doug lets them express their writing addiction in his magazine.
 There--did I do good, Doug?
 Can I go back to the kennel now?

-RadRockers describes itself as "the boneyard of CCM" (but they mean rock).
+RadRockers describes itself as "the boneyard of CCM" (but they mean gospel rock).
 "RadRockers caters to progressive musical tastes-- offering the widest selection of cool independent, underground and import radical CDs.
 We do not compete with your local store.
 We take over where they leave off.
-If they say it's "out of print" or can't get it, then check your RadRockers catalog."
+If they say it's "out of print" or can't get it, then check RadRockers.com."

 RadRockers is where all those great albums go when they disappear off the face of the earth.
 Some very rare ones go up in price, but most of them go down, and sometimes you can get great deals from RadRockers.
-They run both a website and put out a physical catalog.
-Both are unique and difficult to use, but are well worth the effort.
-The reason the site is difficult is the CDs are grouped by price, so to browse the site, you have go go back and check every section.
-You also need to make notes where you found a particular CD or search for it again.
+They run both a website and send out an e-letter. the On the site the CDs are grouped by price, or you can search under the last name of the artist or the name of the band.
+It also helps to make notes where you found a particular CD or search for it again.

 The plus on the site is that it has a lot more info on the CDs.
 You can actually read reviews of every CD they sell.
 You can also get their e-mail letter which every so often shows up in your in box and lists all the new specials.
-This is one of the few e-mail updates I get, and one I look forward to, since stuff comes out after the print catalog is already mailed, and it gives you some idea of where to start browsing on the site.
+This is one of the few e-mail updates I get, and one I look forward to, since it gives you some idea of where to start browsing on the site.
 RadRockers is doing a great service for everyone who loves great music and mourns that all those CDs have such a short shelf life in the stores.

 One way to find out more about some of the bands and albums at RadRockers is in Mark Allan Powell's Encyclopedia of CCM (which includes a searchable database CD).
-I have a review of this book in the Books/Amazon Reviews section for anyone who is interested, and there's also a link to buy it through Amazon.
+I have a review of this book in the Books/Amazon Reviews section for anyone who is interested, and it's in the Living Dog Store under "A Reading Dog" in "Art and Media".
 Many of these bands and CDs also get write ups, reviews and interviews in HM magazine (see my review above).
-HM comes out six times a year.

-Clicking the Amazon link enables you to get a subscription through Amazon.
+Clicking the Amazon link enables you to get a subscription to HM through Amazon (nd read reviews of HM).
 This is good is you're going to get other stuff from Amazon anyway, but it may take as long as four months to start a subscription, so if you want to give HM as a gift, order it about six months before (no one will object to getting such a great magazine before their birthday).
 If you want your subscription quicker, click on the magazine picture to go to the HM website and sign up there.
-You'll want to check out their great website anyway, which has some stuff that's not in the magazine.
+You'll want to check out their great website anyway, which has lots of stuff that's not in the magazine.

 Articles